prikkprikkprikk/obsidian/Mitt vault/Databaser/Prosjekt/Sokoban/Sokoban.md

 - [ ] Click mouse to move along A* path
     - [x] Undo = undoes the whole path
-    - [ ] Move stepwise along path, don’t jump directly (also for undo/redo)
+    - [ ] Move stepwise along path, don't jump directly (also for undo/redo)
 - [ ] Key delay/repeat also for undo/redo
 - [ ] Remove collision detection, use level grid instead.
 - [ ] Show number of goals filled and total number of goals (for example, 4/10)